arup-group/arc-components/README.md

 In order to run the tests, make sure that [Node](https://nodejs.org/) is installed.

 ### Single run
-If you want to run one test iteration, run `yarn test`
+If you want to run one test iteration, run `npm run test`

 ### Debug
-if you want to debug your tests, run `yarn test:watch`.
+if you want to debug your tests, run `npm run test:watch`.
 Your test environment will be kept active and listen to changes made in .test.js files.

 You are given the following options in the terminal